Bold-face type = lab member, research led by undergraduate students = 🔥

 🔥 Blackford, C., R. M. Germain, B. Gilbert.
+2020.
 Species differences in phenology shape coexistence.
-Accepted, the American Naturalist.
-Preprint (with nice formatting!)
+The American Naturalist 195.

 Guzman, L. M., R. M. Germain, C. Forbes, S. Straus, M. I. O’Connor, D. Gravel, D. Srivastava, P. L. Thompson.
 2018.
 A multi-trophic extension to metacommunity ecology.
 Ecology Letters 22:19-33.
 F1000 recommended!